2023 Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky

 Full Allied Health & Medical Assisting Services at Jefferson Community and Technical College Report

-A rank of #2 on this year’s list means Gateway Community and Technical College is a great place for allied health & medical assisting services students working on their associate degree.
+Out of the 19 schools in Kentucky that were part of this year’s ranking, Gateway Community and Technical College landed the # 2 spot on the list.
 Gateway is a small public school located in the large suburb of Florence.

-A rank of #3 on this year’s list means Madisonville Community College is a great place for allied health & medical assisting services students working on their associate degree.
+The in-demand associate degree programs at Madisonville Community College helped the school earn the #3 place on this year’s ranking of the most popular allied health & medical assisting services schools in Kentucky.
 Located in the rural area of Madisonville, Madisonville Community College is a public college with a small student population.

 Of the 24 students majoring in medical assisting at Madisonville Community College, 25% are male and 75% are female.